 Hardiness Zone: (annual)

-Barbara Karst Bougainvillea is covered in stunning creamy white round flowers with fuchsia bracts held atop the branches from late spring to mid fall.
+Barbara Karst Bougainvillea is covered in stunning fuchsia round flowers held atop the branches from late spring to mid fall.
 Its glossy pointy leaves remain dark green in color throughout the year.
-The fruit is not ornamentally significant.

 Barbara Karst Bougainvillea is a multi-stemmed annual with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.